The Bridge of Aarberg

-The current bridge was built in 1568.
-During the first water correction of the Three Lakes Area (the so-called Juragewässerkorrektion between 1868-1891) the Aare was diverted.
+The new bridge was built in 1568.
+During the first water correction of the Three Lakes Area (the so-called Juragewässerkorrektion 1868-1891) the Aare was diverted.

 The wooden bridge is a reminder of the time of the wild Aare and the many floods.

-From 1891 onwards, however, the Aare became a tame small river, the so-called Old Aare.
+From 1891 onwards, however, the Aare became a small river, the so-called Old Aare (die Alte Aare).